 Businesses that rely on recurring customer payments know that reliable, predictable cash flow enable a business to better plan for growth, meet financial obligations and if managed properly can create a more valuable business valuation.

 There are significant challenges to optimizing recurring payment collection.
 Most businesses spend a significant amount of time and money acquiring new customers.
-You are counting on these new customers adding to your rrecurring revenue stream.
+You are counting on these new customers adding to your recurring revenue stream.

 By adding an ACH recurring payment solution OR by actively recruiting your customer base to adopt ACH payments you win on both reducing payment fees and payment declines.